BBC Proms at Sage Gateshead: Folk Connections

 Dinis Sousa conductor

-Symphonies from new worlds, with deep roots in the old.
 For John Adams, driving rhythms and clean textures were a path to the musical future, with a surprising link to the idealism of America’s frontier past.
 Dvořák meant his Ninth Symphony as a salute to his American hosts, and yet every note glows with passionate longing for his home, far away in rural Bohemia.
-The common thread is folklore, and in this Prom from Sage Gateshead, Dinis Sousa and Royal Northern Sinfonia collaborate with the young North-East community choir Voices of the River’s Edge and Karine Polwart, Rachel Newton and Jim Molyneux from the folk ensemble Spell Songs to bridge centuries, and continents, with the shared joy of grassroots music-making.
+The common thread is folklore, and in this Prom from Sage Gateshead, Dinis Sousa and Royal Northern Sinfonia collaborate with the newly formed, young North-East community choir Voices of the River’s Edge and Karine Polwart, Rachel Newton and Jim Molyneux from the folk ensemble Spell Songs to bridge centuries, and continents, with the shared joy of grassroots music-making.
 A world premiere from Master of the Queen’s music Judith Weir completes the programme.
 She sets Indelible Miraculous, a poem by Julia Darling.

 ℹ️ Useful Information